 How to Sauté Escarole

-Return the pot to medium heat, and heat the oil.
-When the oil is hot, add the garlic, red pepper flakes, and anchovies, if using.
-Stir until the garlic is lightly golden.
+- Sauté the garlic.
+Cook the garlic, red pepper flakes, and anchovies, if using, in the oil until the garlic is lightly golden.

 Sautéed Escarole Add-Ins